By Brian Fairbanks

 In today’s world, doing things faster and better is almost always an advantage, even in education.
-With competency-based education (CBE), students can do just that.
-By offering course credit for demonstrating mastery of a measurable skill or competency, CBE can provide an expedited pathway to both gaining new career skills and earning a degree.
+With competency-based programs (CB), students can do just that.
+By offering course credit for demonstrating mastery of a measurable skill or competency, CB programs can provide an expedited pathway to both gaining new career skills and earning a degree.

-CBE programs are designed for professionals who want to learn new and valuable skills.
+Competency-based programs are designed for professionals who want to learn new and valuable skills.
 They are also for learners who have a core set of competencies they’ve acquired through life and work experience.
-CBE tends to focus on projects and assignments that enable students to demonstrate their understanding of core job components.
+CB programs tend to focus on projects and assignments that enable students to demonstrate their understanding of core job components.
 At the same time, students impart new skills which can be added to their toolboxes.
 Skills can be used for real-life application in the workplace.

-Additionally, the flexibility of CBE programs enables students to better balance life, work and school.
+Additionally, the flexibility of CB programs enables students to better balance life, work and school.

-Doris Savron, vice provost of colleges at University of Phoenix, notes that CBE “allows students to set the pace for how they want to progress through the material and assessments based on using knowledge they already have to demonstrate mastery in a competency area.
+Doris Savron, vice provost of colleges at University of Phoenix, notes that CB programs "allow students to set the pace for how they want to progress through the material and assessments based on using knowledge they already have to demonstrate mastery in a competency area.
 Students have flexibility as to when they do the work, which allows them to adjust for their life circumstances and schedules."

 According to Savron, "A competency-based approach … allows for learning that is personalized to the student, enabling them to move more quickly in content areas where they may already have competencies and can demonstrate those.
 This gives them the flexibility to spend more time in areas they need to upskill."

 Savron adds that people are busier than ever these days.
 They have family obligations, full-time jobs, long commutes and involvement in their community.
 Adult learners "don’t want to waste time or money doing work where they already have abilities," she says.
 "Students want to get right to the information and content they need to and want to learn.
 They can also have the confidence that the competencies they are demonstrating are valued by employers."